automobileslie/Library_of_Congress_App/README.md

 I. What the Application Does

-This is an app that works with data from the Library of Congress' Collections API and displays a set of information in a readable and browsable format with the aim of generating interest in the library's resources.
+This is a single-page application that works with data from the Library of Congress' Collections API and displays a set of information in a readable and browsable format with the aim of generating interest in the library's resources.
 I was motivated to work with this API to better acquaint myself with all The Library of Congress has to offer, and I hope that using my application benefits you in the same way!

 II.
 How to Spin Up the App